 Reconciliation is about creating shared understanding and building strong-relationships and respect between Indigenous and non-Indigenous peoples.

-Reconciliation Week 2020 will begin on Monday, September 21 at 10 a.m. with a flag raising ceremony on the steps of City Hall.
-Residents will also see City Hall glowing in red, yellow, white and blue throughout the week to draw awareness to the importance of Reconciliation in our community.
+The opening ceremonies of Reconciliation Week 2022 kick-off on Monday September 26 at 10 a.m. with a flag raising ceremony on the steps of City Hall.
+Residents will also see City Hall glowing in orange from September 29 – October 4 to draw awareness to the importance of reconciliation in our community.

 About the Reconciliation Lethbridge Advisory Committee (RLAC)